 - Persons employed solely by the individual receiving services (not an agency, non-profit, or other third-party employer) primarily providing fellowship and protection (companionship services) to seniors and/or individuals with injuries, illnesses, or disabilities

-Remember, your state may have laws that extend overtime to groups not covered by FLSA, or dictate how it is calculated or what counts as a workday and workweek.
+Keep in mind that your state laws might extend overtime to groups not covered by FLSA, or they may specify how to calculate overtime or determine what constitutes a workday and workweek.
 Always check with your state to make sure you understand your obligations and responsibilities.

 You can read more about the FLSA by following this link.